jboconnor13/Diet-Intervention-Shotgun-Metagenomics-Pipeline/README.md

-# Diet-Intervention-Shotgun-Metagenomics-Pipeline
+# Zimbabwe Fungal Analysis
-This repository summarizes our work in processing shotgun metagenomics data from our HIV diet intervention study
+This repository summarizes our work analyzing fungal communities by 18S and shotgun metagenomics in a Zimbabwe human HIV study.